Jaguars fire GM Dave Caldwell following 10th straight loss

 Caldwell came up well short of the owner’s winning expectations, making Khan’s decision an easy and somewhat expected one.

-Khan will keep coach Doug Marrone and his staff in place to finish out the season and likely let the next general manager decide his fate.
+Khan will keep coach Doug Marrone and his staff in place to finish out the season and likely let the next general manager decide their fate.
 It would be stunning to see Marrone return in 2021.
+Former San Francisco executive Trent Baalke will serve as interim GM.

 “I’ve met with Dave Caldwell to express my appreciation for his service to the Jacksonville Jaguars as our general manager,” Khan said in a statement that followed the team’s 27-25 loss to Cleveland.
 “Dave was exceptionally committed and determined to bring a winner to Jacksonville, but unfortunately his efforts were not rewarded with the results our fans deserve and our organization expects.